 Brian Clonts’ career is the epitome of working one’s way up the professional ladder.
-After beginning his career as a non-destructive technician, Brian became a senior technician, a superintendent, a project manager, and is now serving as the materials department manager in Terracon’s Chattanooga office.
+After beginning his career as a non-destructive technician, Brian became a senior technician, a superintendent, and a project manager.
+He is now serving as the materials department manager in Terracon’s Chattanooga office.
 As a self-proclaimed “manager of project managers,” Brian uses what he learned in UTC’s PMP Exam Prep course to make sure his company’s project management processes flow smoothly.

 Marah: Why did you pursue the PMP certification?

 Brian: My company recognizes what I can do, but those I interact with outside of the company don’t know the full scope of my abilities.
 While working on various projects for Terracon, I use a resume (sometimes several resumes!) depending on the scope and size of the project.
 The PMP certification boosts my resume and gives me credibility.
 The industry highly values certification; many project manager jobs you see on Indeed require PMP certification.
 Of course, implementing what I learned has improved my organization’s processes as well!

 M: How did you find out about UTC’s course?

 B: A former manager of mine told me about the course.
 He’s the one that recommended UTC, and he knew the program coordinator personally.
 I am glad he pointed me in UTC’s direction.

 M: What did you learn in the PMP course that is beneficial to you on a daily basis?